EduardoAndresLobos/Analysis-of-World-Population-Infant-Mortality-and-Life-Expectancy-1/README.md

 ![image](https://user-images.githubusercontent.com/112581327/187766579-c1fe018c-31ab-48b7-9be4-a598424e285f.png)

-In Power Query a conditional column is generated to segment countries into 4 categories:
+<h3>In Power Query a conditional column is generated to segment countries into 4 categories: </h3>

 0 - 1M
 1M - 10M